 Can I stay and watch my child swim?

-Of course,we welcome you to watch the lessons.
+Of course, we welcome you to watch the lessons.
 At Lyng Hall you are allowed onto poolside to watch as long as no outdoor shoes are worn, there are overshoes available to wear or please remove your shoes.
-At Alan Higgs there is a spectators balcony so parents are not allowed on poolside.
-Please bring your swimmer/s through the changing rooms to the entrance to poolside where our volunteers will be available to hand over the swimmers to the Teaching Staff.
+At Alan Higgs there is a spectators balcony which we encourage all parents to use.
+Only parents of under 8 yrs old allowed on poolside.
+Please bring your swimmer/s initially to the entrance to poolside at the glass end of the pool where our volunteers will be available to let you in, hand you pool cover shoes for you to hand over the swimmers to the Teaching Staff and make your way then to the seating/balcony.

 What age does Coventry Swim School cater for?